MicahElliott/mrswlf/README.md

-For the left hand, `k`, the stretches are not too bad (depending on your keyboard and hand size), by no longer being next to `n` and `e`; and `ck` being a vely comfy stretch. `sk`/`rk` are not terrible still feel far to me.
+For the left hand, `k`, the stretches are not too bad (depending on your keyboard and hand size), by no longer being next to `n` and `e`; and `ck` being a vely comfy stretch. `sk`/`rk` are not terrible but still feel far to me.

 The `j` stretches are almost fully due to `je` and `ju`, and neither seems like much effort.
 And you're use to them.
 You could swap it with `z` if it's